-You primarily need the following three things to be eligible for a ROBS with Guidant:
+You primarily need the following three things to be eligible for a ROBS:

-- A qualifying retirement account.
-Guidant works with a wide range of retirement accounts, including the following:
+Guidant works with a wide range of retirement accounts, including:

 - Traditional IRAs (Roth IRAs are not eligible)

-- Retirement account cannot be from a current employer.
 Most employers prohibit you from rolling over a retirement account while you still work for them.
-If you’re planning on keeping your day job while running a business, you will most likely not be permitted to rollover a retirement account sponsored by that employer.
 You can, however, use a retirement account from a previous employer.

-The good news about a ROBS is that you don’t have to meet traditional underwriting criteria.
-There aren’t any credit checks for example, and you don’t have to worry about collateral.
-Almost all industries are eligible to do a ROBS with Guidant, with the exception of law firms and medical practices that are structured as professional corporations.
+With a ROBS, you don’t have to meet traditional underwriting criteria.
+There aren’t any credit checks, and you don’t have to worry about collateral, because a ROBS isn’t a loan.

-Payment is due at this stage.
-You are required to pay the $4,995 set up fee and the first month’s fee of $119.
-If you later decide that ROBS isn’t for you, Guidant does offer a generous money back guarantee.
-You will refunded except for hard costs, such as attorney time and corporate filing fees, which will be deducted from the refund should you choose to back out.
-Robert Newcomer-Dyer, Sales Manager at Guidant, says about 20% of the total fees are typically deducted if the customer requests a refund.
+For example, through Guidant you will be refunded your setup costs minus any hard costs, such as attorney time and corporate filing fees, which will be deducted from the refund should you choose to back out.
+Robert Newcomer-Dyer, Sales Manager at Guidant, says about 20% of the total fees, on average, are typically deducted if the customer requests a refund.

-In order to do a ROBS, your business has to be set up as a C Corporation because the rollover involves a sale of stock.
-Guidant will submit the required filings with your state in order to set your business up as a C Corp (if it’s not already structured as a C Corp).
-They will also file required paperwork with the IRS.
+In order to do a ROBS, your business has to be set up as a C Corporation, because the rollover involves a sale of stock to a retirement account.
+Your provider will typically will submit the required filings with your state in order to set your business up as a C Corp (if it’s not already structured as a C Corp).
+They will also file all required paperwork with the IRS.

-6. Get Questions Answered By Two Independent ERISA Attorneys
+Step 6: Get Questions Answered by Two Independent ERISA Attorneys

 - Do I face an increased audit risk if I do a ROBS?